nicolelun/my-portfolio/_art-portfolio/rear-window/rear-window.md

 video-sequence: https://www.youtube.com/embed/ifnBBtmJUWY?si=Y5N9ArNhLqkmLEAH?rel=0
 ---

-Originally inspired by the sudden oncome of death, this video explores themes of distance and aloneness.
+Originally inspired by the sudden oncome of death, this video explores feelings of distance from the familiar world.

-Audio clip: Rear Window (1954)
+Background audio clip from the movie _Rear Window_ (1954).